matteoicardi/LifeInChrist/Confirmation/ResourcesforConfirmation.md

 ---
 title: Sacrament of Confirmation
-description: Preparation and continous formation
+description: Preparation and continuous formation
 ---

+*Note: The parish is not responsible for the content of these personal resources.*

 # Preparation for the Sacrament of Confirmation